Pro-Palestine demonstrators arrested after red paint thrown at London Marathon

 “The paint appears to be chalk-based and is not expected to present a hazard to runners yet to pass this point”.

-Youth Demand named the two activists as Willow Holland, 18, from Bristol, and Cristy North, a live-in carer from Nottingham.
+Youth Demand is calling for a trade embargo on Israel and named the two activists as Willow Holland, 18, from Bristol, and Cristy North, a live-in carer from Nottingham.

 “I refuse to be complicit in a genocide funded by our politicians.”